-You are either IN contact or you are NOT in contact (no contact).
+Here is where it does not make sense.
+You are either IN contact or you are NOT in contact.
+Full stop.

 It’s simple common sense that the moment you respond to your ex, contact has been made.
 You don’t even have to be a coach or “expert” to know this.

-Someone figured out how to sell to people who can’t make up their minds whether to do no contact or keep the lines of communication open.
-Telling them it is “Active No contact’ makes them think they have another option.
+Someone figured out how to sell to unsuspecting people who can’t make up their minds; do they do no contact or keep the lines of communication open.
+Telling them it is “Active No contact” makes them think they have another option.

 They can pretend to be doing “no contact” but once in a while give in to their urges to contact their ex and call it “active no contact”.
 They can tell their ex “do not contact me” but contact their ex pretending to be asking about something or passing information.
 In their delusional minds, they think they have control of the situation but they really don’t because if their ex does not respond, it still hurts just as it would if one was in contact.

 But that’s not even the worst part of half-baked theories that make you appear desperate, needy and frankly, immature.

 With straight up ‘no contact’, the message is clear: I will not text you, call you, IM you, email you, check up on you on social media etc., and I will not respond if and when you contact me.
 Clean cut.